It is important to understand the weather in Victoria Falls. The temperate climate and the different seasons will determine when you visit.

 The Different Seasons

-There are 2 very distinct seasons with 2 very short “shoulder” seasons in-between.
+There weather in Victoria Falls has 2 very distinct seasons with 2 very short “shoulder” seasons in-between.
 These shoulder seasons are brief and see the one season in and the other out.

 - Green Season – January, February, March and April